TacoConKvass/LinearCalamityDR/README.md

 # LinearCalamityDR
-Makes damage reduction scale linearly in Terraria Calamity Mod
+A mod to make damage reduction scale linearly in Terraria Calamity Mod.
+This removes the diminishing returns of stacking damage reduction bonuses.